Last Updated: February 3rd, 2026|23 mins

 Keep the “paper trail” behind your numbers, like trade confirmations, CSVs, statements, and form copies.
 The IRS’s recordkeeping guide suggests retaining tax records for at least three years, and longer for certain items. (see Publication 552).
 If you later discover missing information or receive corrected documents, amend with Form 1040-X.

-A digestible flow of what’s required from start to finish.
+A digestible flow of what’s required from start to finish in the broker-reporting era.

 1. 1